 (This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)

-After updating your device and audio driver, restart your computer and check the voice chat in WoW.
+After updating your audio driver, restart your computer and check the voice chat in WoW.

-If updating the device & audio driver failed to solve your case, simply move on to the next method.
+If updating the audio driver failed to solve your case, simply move on to the next method.

 Fix 5: Install all Windows updates